CMSNE 2026 Spring Conference

 Session I – All you need to know about GLP-1’s

-In the rapidly shifting landscape of modern healthcare, GLP-1 receptor agonists have emerged as a transformative—yet complex—frontier in the treatment of obesity and chronic conditions.
+GLP-1 receptor agonists have emerged as a transformative—yet complex—frontier in the treatment of obesity and chronic conditions.
 This session provides a comprehensive deep dive into the “Balancing Act” case managers face when navigating the clinical benefits, high costs, and coverage hurdles associated with these medications.

 Participants will explore the current GLP-1 landscape, moving beyond the headlines to understand the clinical mechanisms and the long-term implications of sustained therapy.
 We will candidly discuss the ripple effects of non-coverage, examining how lack of access exacerbates the burden of obesity and complicates the management of co-morbid chronic diseases.

-Jeremiah Elsinger MSM
+Jeremiah Elsinger LICSW

 Clinical Social Worker